yokoyamatoyou/CSVXLM2/README.md

 directories:

 * `XSD/` – Top-level directory containing the main XSD files and `coreschemas/`.
-* `5521111111_00280081_202405271_1/5521111111_00280081_202405271_1/XSD/` –
-  Example package layout with bundled XSDs that mirrors the final ZIP structure.
+* Sample package with the full directory layout used in generated ZIP archives is available separately (see **Sample Data** below).

-During XML generation the program loads the corresponding schema from these folders and fails loudly if validation errors occur.
-If a schema exists in both locations, the deeper example path is preferred over the top-level `XSD/` directory.
+During XML generation the program loads the corresponding schema from these directories and fails loudly if validation errors occur.

+## Sample Data

+The repository no longer includes the example ZIP archive or its extracted contents.
+You can obtain the sample package from the project's release assets or from the separate **csvxlm-sample-data** repository.
+After downloading, extract the archive alongside this repository if you want to replicate the full archive structure used by the tool.